Hareendranatha/Power-Bi-Dashboard-Excel-PowerBi-/README.md

 ## 🌐 Data Source

-The data used in this project was collected from **public sources on the internet**, originally published as part of healthcare statistics reports.
+The data used in this project was collected from **public sources on the internet**.

 ---